davideperozzi/momentum-js/readme.md

 ## About momentum.js

-momenutm.js is a small (plain written) JavaScript plugin, which gives you the ability to add a "throw momentum effect" to anything displayed on your webpage.
+momenutm.js is a small (plainly written) JavaScript plugin, giving you the ability to add a "throw momentum effect" to anything displayed on your webpage.
 It can be a handy alternative to the Draggable extension of the greensock animation framework.
 Besides desktop devices it also works for mobile and touch devices.

 ## Installation